 The Soil Series: Exhibit Farm’s Nutrient Deficiency Displays

-Just from looking at our extensive portfolio of agricultural exhibits and displays over the years, its easy to see some trends.
-One of the most obvious trends has to do with the topics we’ve touched on in each of the displays.
+Just from looking at our extensive portfolio of agricultural exhibits and displays over the years, it’s easy to see some trends.
+Some of the most obvious trends involve the topics in each of the displays.
 We dream up displays for a huge variety of agricultural groups that each have distinct missions.
 Sometimes these distinct missions come with customized messaging.
-But, more often than not, the messages of these groups echo one another.
+But, more often than not, our clients’ messages echo one another.
 All of them are connected by common issues, and they frequently end up teaching a lot of the same stuff.

 Let’s give each of them a look.

-The second of these nutrient deficiency displays in our portfolio takes a completely different approach to the topic.
-Rather than realistically depicting the effects of various deficiencies, this display offers an illustration of how nutrient deficiencies affect a plant.
+The second of these nutrient deficiency displays in our portfolio takes a completely different approach.
+Rather than realistically depicting the effects of various deficiencies, this display illustrates how nutrient deficiencies affect a plant.

-It illustrates the concept using a big barrel and some water.
+It explains the concept using a big barrel and some water.
 Inspired by Justus Von Liebig’s Law of the Minimum, we made one stave of the fiberglass barrel shorter than the rest.
 As water pumps up into the barrel, the barrel fills only until the water reaches the lowest stave.
 From there, it flows over the edge and back into the base of the display.
 The main idea here is that the barrel is only as good as its lowest point.
-Regardless of how big the rest of the barrel is, it will be unable to hold water above that low stave.
+Regardless of how big the rest of the barrel is, it can’t hold water above that lowest stave.

 The same goes for plant nutrients.
 It doesn’t matter how much you have of all the other nutrients if one of the nutrients is lacking.
 After all, the plant is only as strong as its weakest resource.
 Or, as Wikipedia explains, “Growth is dictated not by total resources available, but by the scarcest resource.”

-As a slightly more abstract representation of plant nutrition, this image of the barrel gives a new perspective on the issue of deficiencies.
+As a more conceptual approach to plant nutrition, the barrel gives a fresh perspective on the issue of deficiencies.
 Without over-simplifying, it breaks down the concept into one simple, visual element that’s easy to understand and easy to remember.

-The last nutrient deficiency display in our portfolio takes a third approach to teaching plant health.
-While the plant models give a realistic and tactile representation of the effects of deficiencies, the barrel display is a helpful mental illustration.
-Meanwhile, the Dirt on Soil display we made for the AgroLiquid IQhub employs an interactive element to engage learners with the facts of plant nutrition.
+The last nutrient deficiency display we’ll look at takes yet another approach to teaching plant health.
+The plant models give a realistic, tactile representation of the effects of deficiencies, and the barrel display is a helpful visualization.
+Meanwhile, the Dirt on Soil display we made for the AgroLiquid IQhub uses interactive elements to engage learners with the facts of plant nutrition.